 Staff are not permitted to give children medicine

 If your child has been prescribed medicine then they should not be in school.
-If the doctor considers them fit enough for school, you must make arrangements with the Headteacher to come in to the school and administer the medicine yourself.
+If the doctor considers them fit enough for school, you must make arrangements to come in to the school and administer the medicine yourself.
 Please call at the office and we will fetch your child.